tomesllc/Project-GetCleanData/Codebook.md

 ## Data File Manipulations ##

 The data files encompass a pair of 3-set files.
 The pairs are train and test.
 Train and test are subsets of the full data set, likely used for regression or other types of statistical testing.
-My first manipulations involved combining the datasets back into a single data file.
-This was done is two steps; first the test and train sets were combined into a pair of files using column manipulations and then the resulting two files were combined into a single file using a row-related function.
+My first manipulations involved combining the datasets back into a single data table.
+This was done is two steps; first the test and train sets were combined into a pair of tables using column manipulations and then the resulting two data frames were combined into a single data frame, named "consolidated" using a row-related function.
 The consolidated file was 10,299 x 563 in size.

 ### Column manipulations ###
 ```{r}
 testCombined = cbind(testSubject, testY, testX)
 trainCombined = cbind(trainSubject, trainY, trainX)
 ```
-### Row based file combination ###
+### Row based combination ###
 ```{r}
 consolidated = rbind(trainCombined, testCombined)
 ```